icecc/icecream/README.md

 safe from a choice where everyone has to wait on the slow machine.
 Keep that in mind.

+Icecream is very sensitive to latency between nodes, and packet loss.
+While icecream has been successfully used by people who are on opposite sides of the earth, when those users were isolated to their geographic location the speed improved for everyone.
+In most corporate environments within a single building everything works well, but between two buildings often is troublesome.

 Some advice on configuration
 -----------------------------------------------------------------------------------------------------------------------------------

 Icecream supports many configurations but you need to understand your network to choose what is right for you.

-The easiest is to designate one machine always on machine to be a server and start the clients.
-This is the best environment for conferences where users are using mixed versions of icecream and will not be together for long. icecream will automatically find the scheduler.
-This is also the best setup if you have any machine that might run versions of icecream less than 1.1.
-The downside of this setup is the scheduler must be a machine that is always on.

-If everyone is running 1.1 or latter you may choose to have everyone run a scheduler.
+Recommended is to start the scheduler and daemon on every body's machine.
 The icecream schedulers will choose one to be the master and everyone will connect to it.
-If the scheduler machine goes down a new master will be selected.
-This is a new feature that is somewhat experimental, but if it works it likely the most reliable.
+When the scheduler machine goes down a new master will be selected.
 If anyone on your network is running versions earlier than 1.1 they will have problems with this configuration.
+This setup assumes there are enough people on each subnet.

+If you need to run mixed icecream versions, then it is best to designate one machine on each subnet to be a scheduler.
+Icecream nodes will automatically find the scheduler and connect to it.
+If someone accidentally starts a second scheduler this will cause problems with clients that are less than 1.1, but they should eventually work.
+The scheduler should be a reliable machine, but if it fails you use any existing machine as a replacement.

-You may also designate a scheduler machine, and then for each client specify the scheduler to use.
-You need to ensure that there is no other scheduler on the same network as the scheduler if you do this.
-This is useful if you have developers scattered around the office but only a few are on any given network sub-net.
+You may also designate a scheduler machine, and then for each client specify the scheduler to use (this is a variation of the previous case).
+You need to ensure that there is no other schedulers on the same network as this scheduler if you do this.
+The scheduler machine MUST be reliable, any failure will require reconfiguring all client machines.
+This setup allows you to specify one scheduler per building which is useful if single developers are scattered around.
 If you do this check with IT to ensure that icecream traffic won't overload routers.
-It is safe to mix icecream versions less than 1.1 with 1.1 on this setup.

 You might designate a netname.
 This is useful if your network is using VPN to make it seem like developers who are physically a long distance apart seem like they are on the same sub-net.
 While the VPNs are useful, they are typically do not have enough bandwidth for icecream, so by setting a different netname on each side of the VPN you can save bandwidth.
-Netnames can be used to work around some limitations above: if a netname is set icecream schedulers and daemons will ignore the existence scheudlers and daemons with any other netname.
+Netnames can be used to work around some limitations above: if a netname is set icecream schedulers and daemons will ignore the existence of other schedulers and daemons.

 Network setup for Icecream (firewalls)